 So this is a 25 times smaller Brandenburg Gate in Mini Europe.
 Can you also spot the Berlin Wall there?
-I have to tell you that I didn't see it until I saw the picture over and over again... what a shame!
+We have to tell you that we didn't see it until we saw the picture over and over again.
+What a shame!
 Make sure you look everything in details or you will regret it!

 Doge's Palace at St. Mark Square in Venice, Italy

-It's also a shame that I didn't take a picture of the whole St. Mark Square when I was there because it was too crowded with people and pigeon everywhere!
-This miniature doesn't say it right as I didn't see any pigeon around.
-LOL
+It's also a shame that we didn't take a picture of the whole St. Mark Square when we were there because it was too crowded with people and pigeon everywhere!
+This miniature doesn't say it right as we didn't see any pigeon around!

 Eiffel Tower in Paris, France